 - Prevents UTI

 Keep in mind that probiotics are as sensitive as digestive enzymes.
-The bacteria in probiotic supplements are living organisms and cannot tolerate heat or light.
-They must remain in the refrigerator.
-Higher temperatures and direct sunlight will kill off the bacteria.
+The bacteria in probiotic supplements are living organisms and usually cannot tolerate excessive heat or light.
+Some strains must remain in the refrigerator.

 Which Should You Choose?